 - Mood enhancer and stress reliever: Many studies suggest that white tea has a slightly higher caffeine content compared to the green tea.
 Thus, white tea will have a better soothing and refreshing effect than green tea.

-- A younger looking skin: Both white and green tea play a pivotal role in slowing down the aging process.
+- A younger-looking skin: Both white and green tea plays a pivotal role in slowing down the aging process.
 However, White tea contains a higher content of polyphenols (due to less processing) and is believed to have a better ability to prevent the breakdown of the elastin and collagen than green tea.
 The EGCG or EpiGalloCatechin Gallate (lowers the aging process) is also higher in white tea.